A Phase III Randomized Trial Comparing Adjuvant MK-3475 (Pembrolizumab) to Standard of Care Observation in Completely Resected Merkel Cell Carcinoma

 The primary tumor must have grossly negative margins (Microscopically positive margins are allowed)

 Complete nodal dissection is not required for eligibility

-Participants with all macroscopic Merkel cell carcinoma (either identified by physical exam or imaging) have been completely resected by surgery within 16 weeks before registration.
+Participants with all macroscopic Merkel cell carcinoma (either identified by physical exam or imaging) must have been completely resected by surgery within 16 weeks before randomization.

-All Participants must have disease-free status documented by a complete physical examination and conventional imaging studies within 4-8 weeks prior to registration.
+All Participants must have disease-free status documented by a complete physical examination and conventional imaging studies within 4-8 weeks prior to randomization.

 White blood count >= 2000/uL (within 4 weeks prior to randomization).

 Participant may not have a history of a distant metastatic disease.
 Note: loco-regional recurrent disease is acceptable, as long as this is not metastatic (prior surgery with or without radiation therapy is acceptable).

 For patients with initial presentation of Merkel cell carcinoma, patient must have no previous systemic therapy or radiation therapy prior to surgery for Merkel cell carcinoma, and cannot have completed adjuvant radiation therapy for Merkel Cell Carcinoma more than 6 weeks prior to randomization.
 Patients actively undergoing radiation therapy or having completed adjuvant radiation therapy within 6 weeks of randomization are eligible, as long as resection date is within 16 weeks of randomization.
 Patients with prior radiation at a non-Radiation Oncology Core (IROC) provider are eligible for the trial.
 If the patient has not received radiation, and treatment at a Radiation Oncology Core (IROC) provider is not possible, the patient can start and complete radiation prior to randomization, with recommendations to follow radiation protocol guidelines with submission of treatment records.

 Participants with inoperable disease who have received radiation are not eligible.